FixItDad/arsnova-ecs/README.md

 AWS documentation on permissions needed for ECS containers seems to be incomplete and I ended up adding full EC2 and ECS permissions to the role for the container.
 I'd like to pare this down in the future.

+Regarding the role file layout.
+To avoid having so many "main.yml" files open in my editor at once, I've been using imports and symlinks to reference files in the main role directory.
+This seems clearer to me than the standard subdirecotry layout for small roles and it remains compartible with the standard layout.

 ## Instructions
 You will need:
 * local Docker install